Thank you! Your submission has been received!

 5. Foster a culture of continuous improvement and encourage employee feedback and suggestions.

-By implementing IT service management and streamlining IT processes, organizations can achieve significant benefits, including:
+By implementing IT service management and streamlining IT processes, organisations can achieve significant benefits, including:

 • Improved efficiency and productivity